FREE Shipping on US Orders $60+ FREE Shipping on US Orders $60+

 Arrange your utensils

-The key accessories needed to prepare tea in the gongfu style are either a gaiwan or small Yixing teapot, a serving pitcher, small tasting cups and a wastewater bowl or draining tray.
+The key accessories needed to prepare tea in the gongfu style are either a gaiwan or small clay teapot, a serving pitcher, small tasting cups and a wastewater bowl or draining tray.
 Prepare the tea leaves and have them ready to be placed into the brewing vessel as soon as it has been warmed.

 Rinse the teapot and cups